Filial responsibility laws

-Filial responsibility laws (filial support laws, filial piety laws) are laws that impose a duty, usually upon adult children, for elderly care of their parents or other relatives.
+Filial responsibility laws (filial support laws, filial piety laws) impose a duty, usually upon adult children, for elderly care of their parents or other relatives.
 Such laws may be enforced by governmental or private entities and may be at the state or national level.
 While most filial responsibility laws contemplate civil enforcement, some include criminal penalties for adult children or close relatives who fail to provide for family members when challenged to do so.
 The key concept is impoverished, as there is no requirement that the parent be aged.
 For some societies, filial piety has been applied to family responsibilities toward elders.

 Typically, these laws obligate adult children (or depending on the state, other family members) to pay for their indigent parents'/relatives' food, clothing, shelter and medical needs.
 Should the children fail to provide adequately, they allow nursing homes and government agencies to bring legal action to recover the cost of caring for the parents.
 Adult children can even go to jail in some states if they fail to provide filial support.